Modeling Visual Hallucination: A Generative Adversarial Network Framework: Preliminaries

-\section{Hallucination}
+The discriminator network is trained to classify~($D_{cls}$) and differentiate between real and fake images~($D_{adv}$).
+It aims to maximize $L_c+L_s$.
+On the other hand, the generator's objective is to deceive the discriminator by generating high-quality images specific to certain classes.
+Therefore, it is trained to maximize $L_c-L_s$.

+\subsection{Hallucination}

-In a healthy brain, when the human sees an object, some human brain areas interact together.
-It is as a result of such interactions between different areas of the brain that the human perceives the object.
-For example, Fig.~\ref{BA} shows the functional anatomy of a healthy human brain with regards to vision.
-As it is shown on the figure, the information passes from the retina via the optic nerve and optic tract to the lateral geniculate nucleus (LGN) in the thalamus.
-The signals project from there, via the optic radiation to the primary visual cortex-cells which process simple local attributes such as the orientation of lines and edges.
-From the primary visual cortex, information is organized as two parallel hierarchical processing streams \cite{weil2016visual}: \begin{itemize} \item[1)] \emph{The ventral stream} which identifies the features of the objects and passes them from the primary visual cortex to the inferior temporal cortex.
+In a healthy brain, when an indvidual sees an object, some areas in the brain interact with each other to perceive the object.
+Fig.~\ref{BA} shows the functional anatomy of a healthy human brain regarding vision.
+Given that vision constitutes the predominant sensory modality for a substantial portion of the human population, the allocation of visual attention is integral to advanced cognitive functions.
+Consequently, impairments in visual attention are often observed as a central symptom in numerous neuropsychiatric and neurological disorders~\cite{lockhofen2021neurochemistry}.
+As shown in Fig.~\ref{BA}, the information passes from the retina via the optic nerve and optic tract to the lateral geniculate nucleus (LGN) in the thalamus.
+The signals project from there via the optic radiation to the primary visual cortex cells, which process simple local attributes such as the orientation of lines and edges.
+From the primary visual cortex, information is organized as two parallel hierarchical processing streams \cite{weil2016visual}:

+\begin{itemize} \item[1)] \emph{The ventral stream}, which identifies the features of the objects and passes them from the primary visual cortex to the inferior temporal cortex.

-\item[2)]\emph{The dorsal stream} which processes spatial relations between objects and projects through the primary visual cortex to the superior temporal and parietal cortices. \end{itemize} Finally, the prefrontal cortex areas (such as the Inferior frontal gyrus and Medial Prefrontal Cortex) analyze the received data from other areas by real and fake point of views.
+\item[2)]\emph{The dorsal stream}, which processes spatial relations between objects and projects through the primary visual cortex to the superior temporal and parietal cortices. \end{itemize}

+Finally, the prefrontal cortex areas (such as the inferior frontal gyrus and the medial prefrontal cortex) analyze the data received from other areas, from a real/fake point of view.

-If the connectivity between any of the above explained brain areas is disrupted, humans cannot understand the object or may perceive it falsely.
+If the connectivity between any of the above-explained brain areas is disrupted, humans cannot understand the object or may perceive it falsely.
 A relatively common form of memory distortion arises when individuals must discriminate items they have seen from those they have imagined (reality monitoring)~\cite{kensinger2006neural}.
-In some neuro-diseases, individuals cannot discriminate whether an item was imagined or perceived.
-In this regard, hallucinations are defined as the unpredictable experience of perceptions without corresponding sources in the external world~\cite{bilder2013neuroscience}.
+In some neuro-diseases, individuals cannot discriminate whether an item was imagined or perceived from the external environment.
+In this regard, hallucination is defined as the unpredictable experience of perceptions without corresponding sources in the external world~\cite{bilder2013neuroscience}.